-Popcorn is a classic snack perfect for movie nights, watching a game, or a great alternative to chips when you’re craving something crunchy.
+Popcorn is a classic snack perfect for movie nights, watching a game, or an excellent alternative to chips when you’re craving something crunchy.
 But who wants to eat from a stale bag when you can make a pipping hot fresh bowl of your own?
-So, a popcorn maker is a must-buy for popcorn lovers.
+So, a popcorn maker is a must-buy for snack lovers.

 Best Overall: Crate and Barrel Stovetop Popcorn Popper

-What We Like: Easy to season and flavor popcorn, doesn’t require oil
+What We Love: Easy to season and flavor popcorn, doesn’t require oil

 The Crate and Barrel Stovetop Popcorn Popper is an easy way to make up to six quarts of delicious popcorn on the stove.
 All you need to do is fill the aluminum pot with your favorite type of popcorn and then add one teaspoon of oil (you can add more if you like).
 This popcorn maker's four vents allow steam to escape, giving you tender yet crispy kernels.
 It even has a patented stirring mechanism that works similarly to commercial poppers, preventing sticking and burning.

 Available in both black and red, this comes with instructions as well as a recipe guide.
 There’s even a 25-year warranty, which makes this popper a smart buy.
 The only caveat to keep in mind is that it must be hand-washed.